 The Morning (Lark) persons are those that tend to go to sleep early and wake up early.
 They thrive in activities that start early in the morning because it is when their level of energy is up and their productivity is best.

 Evening persons or ‘Night Owl persons’ are people that prefer to go to bed well after midnight and also wake up closer to midday.
-Their energy level rises rather in the evenings and then is when they are most productive.
+Their energy level rises rather in the evenings and that is when they are most productive.

 Designing the working hours according to chronotype means to benefit from maximum efficiency and productivity.
 This is why PlanArty's Sleep calculator also considers it.